Chemotherapy for melanoma

 You may have chemotherapy as a treatment for advanced melanoma that has spread to another part of the body.

 Or you may have chemotherapy to try to stop your melanoma coming back if melanoma cells were found in your lymph nodes when the melanoma was removed.
 Chemotherapy used in this way is called adjuvant chemotherapy.
 It hasn't yet been proved that it helps to prevent melanoma from coming back.
 So you should have adjuvant chemotherapy as part of a clinical trial.
 There is information about taking part in a clinical trial in our clinical trials section.

 You can have chemotherapy for melanoma

 - As tablets or capsules that you swallow

 - Into one arm or leg as regional chemotherapy

 You may have one chemotherapy drug or a combination of several drugs.
 You usually have your injections or tablets for a few days.
 Then you have 3 or 4 weeks without any drugs.
 Then another few days of drugs.
 This cycle is usually repeated 6 or more times to make up a complete course of chemotherapy.

 The chemotherapy drug most commonly used to treat advanced melanoma is called dacarbazine (DTIC).
 Sometimes it is used with other chemotherapy drugs, such as carmustine (BCNU), vinblastine, or cisplatin.
-Another chemotherapy drug, temozolomide (Temodal), is taken as capsules.
+Another chemotherapy drug, temozolomide (Temodal), is very similar to dacarbazine.
+It is taken as capsules.
 These drugs may be given with the hormonal therapy drug tamoxifen.

 Chemotherapy drugs may sometimes be combined with biological therapy drugs for melanoma.